R0GGER/docker/mistserver/README.md

-MistServer (Open Source)
+MistServer
 =====================
-MistServer is a streaming media server that works well in any streaming environment even a Raspberry Pi!
+MistServer is a streaming media server that works well in any streaming environment even on a Raspberry Pi!
 It bridges the gap between dedicated media servers and web servers, performing the best of both worlds when it comes to media streaming delivery.

-This Dockerfile installs MistServer for HLS live streaming which works great with Open Broadcaster Software (OBS), FFsplit or Xsplit!
+The opensource version works best with HLS live streaming (gaming) with programs such as Open Broadcaster Software (OBS), FFsplit or Xsplit!

 **What makes this docker build better as the official one from DDTECH/MistServer?**
 Because on `docker stop` it will gracefully shutdown your processes.
 It prevents any data corruption and all config-files will be saved before shutting down.